ga-curriculum/ml-workflow-and-best-practices/microlesson-01/README.md

 ---

-## 5. Understanding Bias  Variance and Bias-Variance Tradeoff

-## Bias, Variance, and Bias-Variance Tradeoff
+## 5 .
+Bias, Variance, and Bias-Variance Tradeoff

 ### 1. **Bias**
 - Bias refers to the error introduced by approximating a real-world problem with a simplified model.